top of page

 Stephonie Coward-Leary, LCSWA

-My name is Stephonie Coward-Leary.
-I am a Craven County native.
-I am a proud alum of Shaw University, where I earned a Bachelor of Social Work and the University of Kentucky, where I completed my graduate studies earning a Master of Social Work with Clinical Social Work Practice Certification.
+My name is Stephonie Coward-Leary, and I am a proud native of Craven County.
+I hold a Bachelor's of Social Work from Shaw University and a Master's of Social Work with a Clinical Social Work Practice Certification from the University of Kentucky.

 SCL picture for bio.jpg